sohamsarkar-math/sohamsarkar-math.github.io/_pages/teaching.md

 ---

-As a **Graduate Teaching Assistant** in UT Dallas, my duties include mentoring students in problem sections; designing instructional materials/notes and implementing "active learning" teaching strategies to improve class engagement; and holding weekly office hours.
+As a **Graduate Teaching Assistant (TA)** in UT Dallas, I have conducted problem sections and graded for some courses.
+I have given references to them below.

 {% for post in site.teaching reversed %}